PSG Grants: The Complete Guide

 On the next page, you’ll be required to fill in your claim information.

-You’re also to upload supporting documents and fill in the payment details before proceeding to the next page.
+You’re also required to upload supporting documents and fill in the payment details before proceeding to the next page.

 Step 5: Business Outcomes

-Next, fill in the business outcomes data.
+Next, fill in the business outcome data.

 That includes information on how the solution you’re claiming has helped improve your productivity, staffing savings, and sales turnover.